What does it take to live a minimalist vegan lifestyle?

 Note: I’ve only allocated 60 minutes to this activity because I think it’s essential to focus on the planning part first solely.
 You need to get your mind right before pulling the trigger and cutting down your garments.

 Paper is another huge clutter area that you can get quick wins on and build up your momentum.

 We use the Scanner Pro App to scan important paperwork as we receive it.
 The App automatically syncs to our cloud-based file managing system automatically.
 Once we allocate the scanned file to the appropriate folder, we recycle the original paperwork.

 The most powerful feature of Scanner Pro is the fact that the camera recognises the borders of most documents, including receipts!

 Spend the next hour setting up your syncing system so you can put your paperwork on autopilot.

 8) Join Facebook groups to build your support network (15 mins)

-I know I certainly wouldn’t be where I am today in terms of living out my values if I didn’t have the support from Masa.
+I know I certainly wouldn’t be where I am today regarding living out my values if I didn’t have the support from Maša.

-Facebook have a free groups app you can download to your smartphone.
+Facebook has a free groups app you can download to your smartphone.
 From there you can search for a group and ask to join.
-This will literally take you 15 minutes but could really make a huge difference in your journey.
+This will take you 15 minutes but could make a huge difference in your journey.